hassaanjamil/android-posts-app/README.md

 # Sample Android Posts App

-An open-source **Android Kotlin Jetpack Compose** sample that demonstrates how to build a modern posts feed backed by a REST API.
+An open-source **Android Kotlin Jetpack Compose** sample that demonstrates how to build a modern posts feed backed by a REST API using a layered, test-ready **Clean Architecture** approach.
 The project showcases **Navigation 3**, **Koin dependency injection**, **Retrofit/OkHttp networking**, and a clean UI layer powered by **Material 3**.
 Clone it, run it, and ⭐️ star it if it inspires your next app!

 ## Table of Contents
 - [Highlights](#highlights)